NEW HOMES FOR SALE

 When selecting outdoor light fixtures for your manufactured home, prioritize those designed to withstand outdoor weather conditions, particularly humidity and moisture.
 UL ratings are essential, with two main categories: UL Damp and UL Wet.
 UL Damp-rated fixtures are suitable for areas exposed to humidity and moisture but not in direct contact with water, making them ideal for partially covered locations like porches.
 In contrast, UL Wet fixtures are designed to endure direct exposure to rain, snow, and water, making them suitable for uncovered fences, walls, and open porches.

-3. Consider Fixture Types and Their Purposes
+3. Consider Outdoor Light Fixtures Type and Purposes

 Different outdoor lighting fixtures serve distinct purposes.
 Consider ceiling lights, pendants, chandeliers, wall sconces, landscape lighting, and string lights for decorative lighting.
 Opt for recessed lighting and flood lighting fixtures to enhance safety and security.